How to Optimize Instagram as A Small Business

 Hashtags and trending topics are important on Instagram and many will be relevant to you.
 Using these when they are popular great way to reach a wider audience, as well as your current followers.
 Hashtagging the new content you post will mean it can easily be found and posting content that is relevant in terms of trends can do the same.

 A woodworking business based in Georgia, USA – Sons of Sawdust – rework reclaimed wood to create new products.
-By taking photos of their projects and posting them online, the company have created a popular online portfolio showcasing their work and give a behind the scenes look at the process.
+By taking photos of their projects and posting them online, the company has created a popular online portfolio showcasing their work and giving a behind-the-scenes look at the process.
 To ensure this is seen by interested parties, Sons of Sawdust have used relevant hashtags – #Carhartt, #diy, and #wood, for example – to put the images in front of a relevant audience.

 Engaging and being active is one of the most important parts of having a successful Instagram account for your SME.
 You can post great quality and interesting content but if no one knows you have an online presence you will struggle to have it grow.